Junior anaesthetic doctor who likes teaching, writing, and anything with wheels

 My name is Will, I’m a junior doctor working in the United Kingdom having studied undergraduate medicine at the University of Cambridge, and then completed my clinical years in London.
-I intercalated with a degree in Psychology and Cognitive Neuroscience during my third year at Cambridge, and as the name suggests, I like to ride a unicycle from time to time.
+I intercalated with a degree in Psychology and Cognitive Neuroscience during my third year at Cambridge, and have worked as a junior doctor in the south of England since qualifying.

-I originally had no idea what do to with this blog – I knew I wanted to run a website so I started one, but without any real plan.
+I originally had no idea what do to with this blog – I knew I wanted to set up a website so I started one, but without any real plan.
 It started out as a revision tool that I put together in fourth year of med school; somewhere I could put handy revision aids, mnemonics and advice for exams and medicine in general.
-However this proved to be a vast amount of work on top of actually revising, and I found the stress of needing to produce content for the sake of it was hindering the original purpose, so it took somewhat of a hiatus for a while.

 Then I started drawing cartoons.
-These silly snippets of life as a medical student and then a doctor were a fun distraction from doing actual work, however people seemed to enjoy them so I kept drawing, and decided to put them on here, and on Instagram at http://www.instagram.com/unicyclemedic/, just for a bit of fun!
+These silly snippets of life as a medical student and then a doctor were a fun distraction from doing actual work, however people seemed to enjoy them so I kept drawing, and decided to put them on here.

 Wish me luck,